tedtyree/FlexJson/README.md

 5. Push your code to your fork repository.
 6. Create pull request.

+### Backlog
+- Improve code structure
+- Add support for """ and ''' multi-line quotes

 ### Support

 If you like this project, You can support us with starring ⭐ this repository or donate to [uO.heartofkenya.com](https://u0.heartofkenya.com/).